cursorbeat/cursorbeat.github.io/content/blogPosts/2020/06-12--Keyboard-Guide/index.md

 type:  "blogPost"
 ---

-I type at least ~70h on different Keyboards every week and in the last years I had used over 25 different ones.
+I type ~40-70h on different Keyboards every week and in the last years I had used over 25 different ones.
+I also assembled my own Keyboards.
 In this post I want to share my favorits for each situation and some tipps.

 ## My Keyboard recommendations